Elevation: 5,372 ft

 This peak is not in the book.
 Published December 2019

 Rattlesnake Butte is one of several buttes in the Magic Reservoir area.
-It is located at the Southeast Corner of the reservoir and is a fun scramble from the Big Wood River Access Road to the south.
-I didn’t see any rattlesnakes on my climb here, but I did have two bull snakes slither by me as I ascended the Southeast Ridge.
+It is located at the southeast corner of the reservoir and is a fun scramble from the Big Wood River Access Road to the south.
+I didn’t see any rattlesnakes but I did have two bull snakes slither by me as I ascended the southeast ridge.
 Rattlesnake Butte is close to Magic Reservoir and, as a result, offers the best view of the reservoir of any hill or peak in the area.
 USGS Magic Reservoir East

 Southeast Ridge, Class 2+

-From the connecting saddle/pass (4,830 feet), hike NW up the ridge crest through reasonably easy field grass and sagebrush.
+From the connecting saddle/pass (4,830 feet), hike northwest up the ridge crest through reasonably easy field grass and sagebrush.
 The ridge narrows at 5,000 feet and becomes problematic because of rocky outcrops and cliff bands leading up to Point 5105.
-Skirt the R/E side of this mess and scramble through a difficult mess of scrub and boulders/talus.
-In retrospect, it’s best to stay well below this area by staying below 4,850 feet in open grass/sagebrush and working around to the N side of a shoulder protruding from the S end of narrow ridge crest area.
+Skirt the right/east side of this mess and scramble through a difficult mess of scrub and boulders/talus.
+In retrospect, it’s best to stay well below this area by staying below 4,850 feet in open grass/sagebrush and working around to the north side of a shoulder protruding from the south end of narrow ridge crest area.

-Same as for the Southeast Ridge Route.
+Same as for the southeast ridge.
 This is the final leg of a loop route that begins and ends on Big Wood River Access Road near ID-75.

-This route is a less cumbersome endeavor than the Southeast Ridge Route.
-From the summit, descend the Southeast Ridge down to the grassy saddle.
-Pick up a weak grassy path at the saddle and follow it SE down the Southeast Slopes as it morphs into a 2-track road.
-Follow this road SE then S past a cattle gate until it intersects Big Wood River Access Road a little ways E of the 4,830-foot connecting saddle with Dinosaur Ridge.
-Hike E on the Access Road for ¾ mile to return to your parked vehicle.
+This route is a less cumbersome endeavor than the southeast ridge.
+From the summit, descend the southeast ridge down to the grassy saddle.
+Pick up a weak grassy path at the saddle and follow it southeast down the southeast slopes as it morphs into a 2-track road.
+Follow this road southeast then south past a cattle gate until it intersects Big Wood River Access Road a little ways east of the 4,830-foot connecting saddle with Dinosaur Ridge.
+Hike east on the Access Road for ¾ mile to return to your parked vehicle.